- BUSINESS INSURANCE

 What to look out for in a Renters Insurance policy

-Determining the cost or coverage of the three factors above can determine the price of your policy.
+Determining the cost or coverage of these three factors can determine the price of your policy.
 For example, a larger coverage limit commonly leads to a higher monthly cost for your insurance policy.
-Other factors that could affect the cost of your policy include
+Other factors that could affect the cost of your policy include:

 - The city you live in

 - The type of building you live in